-\Should we resume development of our product candidates, we may encounter difficulties enrolling patients in our clinical trials, and our clinical development activities could be delayed or otherwise materially and adversely affected.
+For our small molecule oral obesity program or should we resume development of our product candidates of our TCR-T program, we may encounter difficulties enrolling patients in our clinical trials, and our clinical development activities could be delayed or otherwise materially and adversely affected.

-We have experienced, and may in the future experience, difficulties in patient enrollment in our TCR-T Library Phase 1/2 Trial and any future clinical trials for a variety of reasons, including impacts that resulted from the COVID-19 pandemic. reasons.
+We have experienced, and may in the future experience, difficulties in patient enrollment in our TCR-T Library Phase 1/2 Trial and any future clinical trials for a variety of reasons.
 The timely completion of clinical trials in accordance with their protocols depends on, among other things, our ability to enroll a sufficient number of patients who remain in the clinical trial until its conclusion.
 The enrollment of patients depends on many factors, including:

-- Our reputation as a result of halting our ongoing clinical development; - The patient eligibility criteria defined in the clinical trial protocol; - The size of the patient population required for analysis of the clinical trial's primary endpoints; - The proximity of patients to clinical trial sites; - The number of clinical trial sites; - The design of the clinical trial;

-- Our ability to recruit and retain clinical trial investigators with the appropriate competencies and experience; - Our ability to obtain and maintain patient consents; - Reporting of the preliminary results of any of our clinical trials;

-- Patient insurance approvals of trial participation; and - The risk that patients enrolled in clinical trials will drop out of the clinical trials before the manufacturing and infusing our product candidates or clinical trial completion.
+- Our reputation as a result of halting our ongoing clinical development; - The patient eligibility criteria defined in the clinical trial protocol; - The size of the patient population required for analysis of the clinical trial's primary endpoints; - The proximity of patients to clinical trial sites; - The number of clinical trial sites; - The design of the clinical trial; - Our ability to recruit and retain clinical trial investigators with the appropriate competencies and experience; - Our ability to obtain and maintain patient consents; - Reporting of the preliminary results of any of our clinical trials; - Patient insurance approvals of trial participation; and - The risk that patients enrolled in clinical trials will drop out of the clinical trials before the manufacturing and infusion of our product candidates or clinical trial completion.

-Should we resume clinical development, our clinical trials would compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition could reduce the number and types of patients available to us because some of our potential patients may instead opt to enroll in a clinical trial being conducted by one of our competitors.
+For our small molecule oral obesity program or should we resume clinical development of our TCR-T program, our clinical trials would compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition could reduce the number and types of patients available to us because some of our potential patients may instead opt to enroll in a clinical trial being conducted by one of our competitors.
 In addition, patients may be unwilling to participate in our studies because of negative publicity from adverse events in the biotechnology industry or for other reasons.
-Since the number of qualified clinical investigators is limited, we would expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use if we resume development of our product candidates, which will reduce the number of patients who are available for our clinical trials at such clinical trial sites.
+Since the number of qualified clinical investigators is limited, we would expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use for our small molecule oral obesity program or if we resume development of our product candidates of our TCR-T program, which will reduce the number of patients who are available for our clinical trials at such clinical trial sites.
 Moreover, because our product candidates represent a departure from more commonly used methods for cancer treatment, potential patients and their doctors may be inclined to use conventional therapies, such as chemotherapy and hematopoietic stem cell transplantation, rather than enroll patients in any future clinical trial.
 Additionally, because our product candidates address patients with relapsed/refractory cancer, the patients are typically in the late stages of their disease and may experience disease progression independent from our product candidates, making them unevaluable for purposes of the clinical trial, which would require additional patient enrollment.